 FY21 has been a challenging period, at an individual as well as corporate level, however capital markets have made a remarkable recovery, supported by central bank policy, government spending and successful vaccine rollouts.
 The impact of COVID-19 will continue to be felt throughout 2021 and possibly beyond, and despite economies re-opening we are seeing recurrent waves of infection globally.
 Despite this, activity has recovered across capital markets and the portfolio, and valuations of recent transactions can only be characterised as strong.
-While the Fund's portfolio has seen some negative impacts to underlying valuations as a result of the pandemic's impact on markets, most investments held or increased in value through the year and there is a shared confidence that most of the remaining businesses that the Fund is exposed to will prove to be successful investments
+While the Fund's portfolio has seen some negative impacts to underlying valuations, particularly within underlying investment funds as a result of the pandemic's impact on markets, that have targeted hospitality and merchandising investments, most investments held or increased in value through the year and there is a shared confidence that most of the remaining businesses that the Fund is exposed to will prove to be successful investments